kprinssu/anne-keyboard-windows/README.md

 ## Requirements
 This app has been tested against Windows 10.
 Windows 8 should be supported, but futher testing is required.
 Windows 7 will not be supported due to lack of support by Microsoft.
+The keyboard has to be L0 mode by: pressing Fn+B, Fn+0, ESC, Fn+B, +

 ## Supported Features
 * Automatic keyboard pairing (launch the app, and it should start scanning for the keyboard)